presencewebdesign/wheel-of-holidays/README.md

 ## Features

-- 🎄 Add and remove holidays from your list
+- ✈️ Add and remove holiday destinations from your list
-- 🎡 Beautiful animated spinning wheel
+- 🎡 Beautiful animated spinning wheel with dynamic segments
-- 🎯 Game show and holiday themed styling
+- 🎯 Game show themed styling with beach vibes
-- 📱 Responsive design for mobile and desktop
+- 📱 Fully responsive design optimized for mobile and desktop
-- 🔥 Firebase integration for data persistence
+- 🔥 Firebase Datastore integration for data persistence
-- ⚡ Built with Vite for fast development
+- ⚡ Built with Vite for lightning-fast development
+- 🎨 Dynamic text positioning with smart truncation
+- 🌊 Smooth animations and visual effects

 ## Getting Started